Minnesota Marijuana Doctors | Minneapolis, St. Paul | Medical Cannabis Certification

 CLICK TO READ PATIENT RESULTS

-We provide virtual medical cannabis certifications and re-certification in Minneapolis and the entire state of Minnesota
+We provide virtual medical cannabis certifications and re-certification in Minneapolis and the entire state of Minnesota.

 While medical cannabis has not yet become mainstream treatment, and while it is still not legalized on the federal level, we are now able to use it in treatment of some conditions in Minnesota.
 Many people have had good results.
 Because as of August 1, 2023 we can do virtual certification, we have patients who are able to certify and re-certify from all areas of the state of Minnesota and Minneapolis for medical marijuana certification.